 Kautz served the rest of his career in the West.
 On April 20, 1891, army officials promoted him to the rank of brigadier general.
 Three months later, they transferred him to the Department of the Columbia, which he commanded from July 25, 1891, until his retirement on January 5, 1892.

-On the night of September 4, 1895, Kautz died unexpectedly in Seattle, Washington, at the age of sixty-seven.
+On the night of September 4, 1895, Kautz died unexpectedly in Seattle, Washington, at age sixty-seven.
 Following a temporary burial in Seattle, Kautz was permanently interred at Arlington National Cemetery.